 Your credit utilization is a key component of your credit score.
 It is obtained by a simple formula: adding up the balance on all your credit cards and dividing that figure by the sum of all your credit card limits.

-Because it counts for nearly one-third (30%) of your FICO score, lowering your credit utilization can be a powerful tool in raising your personal credit score.
+Because it counts for nearly one-third (30%) of your FICO score, lowering your credit utilization is one of our recommended credit score hacks that can be a powerful tool in raising your personal credit score.
 If you want to maintain good credit, experts recommend that you keep your credit utilization rate below 30%.
 In order to achieve great credit, however, experts suggest an ideal credit utilization ratio at or below 10%.[5]

-In addition to keeping your balance significantly lower than your credit limit, you can boost your CUR by requesting a credit limit increase or opening a new credit card account (and thereby increasing your total credit limit if the card is used responsibly).
+In addition to keeping your balance significantly lower than your credit limit, you can boost your CUR by requesting a credit limit increase or opening a new credit card account (and thereby increasing your total credit limit if using the card responsibly).

 It is helpful to remember that applying for too much new credit in a short period of time can reduce your credit score.
 Each new account application, known as a hard credit inquiry or simply, hard inquiry, can have a small temporary negative effect on your credit score.
 Recent activity counts for 10% of your FICO credit score.